Probabilistic Analysis of Copyright Disputes and Generative AI Safety: Probabilistic Analysis of Copyright Disputes

-where $\textrm{Access}(x)$ denotes the assertion that $x$ was created with access to the plaintiff's original work, $\textrm{Probative}(x)$ indicates that the two works are probatively similarity, and $\eta > \lambda$.
-Suppose the adjudicators additionally learn from the evidence presented during the trial that the defendant indeed had access to the original work and that defendant's work is probatively similar to the original work.
-This results in an updated knowledge base:
+The case law establishing that probative similarity combined with access typically suffices to prove copying can be represented in probabilistic terms as $P(Copy=1|Access=1,\,Probative =1) = \eta$ where $\eta > \lambda$. $Access$ and $Probative$ are binary random variables representing whether access by the defendant to the plaintiff's original work was present and whether the original and defendant's works are probatively similar, respectively.
+Suppose the adjudicators learn from the evidence presented during the trial that the defendant indeed had access to the original work ($Access=1$) and that the defendant's work is probatively similar to the original work ($Probative=1$).
+This results in the adjudicators' degree of belief that copying occurred ($Copy=1$) surpassing the threshold $\lambda$ (since $\eta>\lambda$), thus meeting the standard of proof.